dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsby.markdown

 [Constants (or `const`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) are one of a few [new features in ES6](https://auth0.com/blog/a-rundown-of-es6-features/) and we're going to be using them in this guide.

-They're block-scoped variables that can be either global or local to the block they were declared.
-As they're constants, they cannot be reassigned.
-But, if you define one as a function, you can reuse the function with different values, but the workings of the function cannot be changed. **Handy!**
+They're block-scoped and can be either global or local to the block they were declared.

+> "The `const` **declaration** creates a read-only reference to a value.
+It does not mean the value it holds is immutable, just that the variable identifier cannot be reassigned.
+For instance, in the case where the content is an object, this means the object's contents (e.g., its parameters) can be altered" – [developer.mozilla.org](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const).

+[Arrow functions (e.g. `param => { // your func here }`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) are another [new feature in ES6](https://auth0.com/blog/a-rundown-of-es6-features/) that you'll see used through this guide.
+They're the **new function** expression and they're shorter!
+But they do have some drawbacks, not having their own [`this`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this), [arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), [super](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/super), or [new.target](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new.target).
+They are best suited for non-method functions, always called with the context in which they are defined.

+ **Handy!**

 [Lets (or `let`)](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) are also new to ES6, but we won't be using any in this guide.
 They are block-scoped local variables that you intend to reassign.